-Review of Robert Kiyosaki’s Rich Dad, Poor Dad
+A Review of Robert Kiyosaki’s Rich Dad Poor Dad

-A week ago my wife bought me a book Rich Dad, Poor Dad by Robert T. Kiyosaki.
-This book has been around for many years, but I didn’t read it until my wife literally threw it on my lap.
+A week ago, my wife bought me a book, Rich Dad Poor Dad by Robert T. Kiyosaki.
+This book has been around for many years, but I didn’t read it until my wife threw it on my lap.
 My first reaction was inspired and mesmerized — the book got me thinking about money and wealth again.
-Here’s my thought on the book and Mr. Kiyosaki…
+Here’s my thought on the book and Mr. Kiyosaki.

-After I finished Rich Dad, I did a Google search on “Robert Kiyosaki” to find what else my new hero has to say, and found this interesting article: John T. Reed’s analysis of Robert T. Kiyosaki’s book Rich Dad, Poor Dad.
-Although, I didn’t like the tone that got a little too personal at times, I felt John’s analysis was very thorough and my perspective was more balanced afterward.
-If you read Rich Dad, Poor Dad, you have to read John’s article.
+After I finished Rich Dad, I did a Google search on “Robert Kiyosaki” to find what else my new hero has to say and found this interesting article: John T. Reed’s analysis of Robert T. Kiyosaki’s book Rich Dad Poor Dad.
+Although I didn’t like the tone that got a little too personal at times, I felt John’s analysis was comprehensive, and my perspective was more balanced afterward.
+If you read Rich Dad Poor Dad, you have to read John’s article.

-Basically, John discredited Robert’s status as a wealth expert / real-estate guru, and provided counterpoints to what Robert said in his book.
-I didn’t really care if Robert is a fraud, or Rich Dad is a fictional character; nor did I care much for John’s attack.
+John discredited Robert’s status as a wealth expert/real-estate guru and provided counterpoints to what Robert said in his book.
+I didn’t care if Robert is a fraud, or Rich Dad is a fictional character, nor did I care much for John’s attack.
 However, I did learn from both men.
 I like how Robert’s story helped me focus on money by simplifying the mechanic of wealth building.
-In essence, if you want to have more money just do the following:
+In essence, if you want to have more money, do the following:

 1. Increase your income,